 The machine can change directions, avoiding obstructions that could pose problems.
 Installation is quick and efficient, safe for the environment, and saves landscaping, hardscaping, and buildings from destruction.

 To use directional drilling, the site needs to be prepared before the horizontal boring machine is positioned.
 Once the area is ready, the bore head can go to work.

 To clear soil and rocks and make a hole for the pipe, the boring head moves through the earth and exits at the opposite side of the run.
 A reamer is pulled through the line.

 The result is a hole that’s somewhat larger than the pipe.
 Once the hole is ready, the technician pulls the new line through the opening.
 The ends of the line are then ready to be connected.

 How CIPP is Different from Directional Drilling

 CIPP (CURED-IN-PLACE PIPE) is a newer technology than directional drilling.
 It made its first appearance in the 1970s in England.
 Unlike directional drilling, CIPP requires an existing pipeline.
 CIPP forms a new lining that repairs damaged or old pipes.

-CIPP is a minimally destructive way to work on underground pipe lines.
-It is often used to rebuild or repair sewer lines, storm drains or prepare pipelines for water and gas overflows.
+CIPP is a minimally destructive way to work on underground pipelines.
+It is often used to rebuild or repair sewer lines, and storm drains, or prepare pipelines for water and gas overflows.

 Here are the basic steps of a CIPP repair:

 CIPP is ideal for large commercial and civic projects.
-[Please contact Apollo Plumbing, Heating and Air Conditioning] to learn if trenchless technologies are right for your project.
+[Please contact Apollo Plumbing, Heating & Air Conditioning] to learn if trenchless technologies are right for your project.